What to Do in Weymouth: A Complete Visitor Guide

 Sandworld

-Lodmoor Country Park, Preston Beach Road, Weymouth DT4 7SX
+Lodmoor Country Park, Preston Beach Road, Weymouth, DT4 7SX

 Sand World entrance